-Trade payable turnover ratio: The credit cost has been decreased in comparision of last year, results in decrease in ratio.
+Trade payable turnover ratio : The credit cost has been decreased in comparision of last year, results in decrease in ratio.

-Net capital turnover ratio: Higher working capital in current year is reason of decrease in ratio in current year.
+Net capital turnover ratio : Higher working capital in current year is reason of decrease in ratio in current year.

-Net profit ratio: Net profit has increased due to comparatively lower direct cost, resulting in better ratio for the current period.
+Net profit ratio : Net profit has increased due to comparatively lower direct cost, resulting in better ratio for the current period.

-Return on capital employed: Higher ratio's reason in current year is better shareholder's net worth.
+Return on capital employed : Decrease in ratio in current year is due to higher DTA.